100mslive/100ms-react-native/README.md

 ## [Viewing the video of a peer](https://www.100ms.live/docs/react-native/v2/features/render-video)

-To display a video on screen the package provide a UI component named HmsView that takes the video track ID and displays the video in that component, this component requires on _width_ and _height_ in _style_ prop to set bounds of the tile that will show the video stream
+To display a video on screen the package provide a UI component named HmsView that takes the video track ID and displays the video in that component, this component requires on _width_ and _height_ in _style_ prop to set bounds of the tile that will show the video stream.

 ```js
 ...